JTinkers/HttpDo/README.md

 **Step 2 - Start Service**

-To start the service, simply put the code below somewhere in the program where you find it fit.
+To start the service, simply put the code below somewhere in the program.

 ```csharp
 var handler = new HttpHandler("http://*:3333", "HttpDo"); // * means catch-all, will bind to all interfaces